 Clinical depression is different than feeling sad — although it typically involves feeling sad.
 Learn how to distinguish depression vs. sadness.

 Everyone feels sad from time to time.
 In fact, sadness is one of the basic universal human emotions.
 Feeling sad can be unpleasant or uncomfortable.
-But sadness, like all feelings, exists for a reason, and feeling sad sometimes is part of a healthy emotional life.
+But the feeling exists for a reason (like all feelings), and feeling occasionally sad is part of a healthy emotional life.

 Sadness is a common feeling in moments when we experience disappointment or loss.
-For example, you might feel sad after social plans you were looking forward to fall through.
-You might also feel sad if you lose a treasured possession.
+For example, you might feel sad after social plans you were looking forward to fall through, or if you lose a treasured possession.
 Sadness also tends to arise in response to being rejected, the end of a valued relationship, or losing an important person in your life.
 Like all feelings, sadness tends to last for a while but then diminishes with time.

 What Is Depression?